 The requirement is valid over minSENS RoAoA.

 Interfering signal shall be applied to the CLTA.
-The interfering power is specified per polarization.
+If two CLTA polarizations are injected sequentially, the interfering power level is specified in table 7.6.3.5.3-1.
+If only a single CLTA polarization is tested, the interferer power injected into the CLTA, as specified in table 7.6.3.5.3-1, is increased by 3 dB.

 When the wanted and an interfering signal using the parameters in table 7.6.3.5.1-1 for co-location with UTRA or E-UTRA systems and table 7.6.3.5.3-1 for co-location with GSM systems, the following requirements shall be met: